noah-berman/rec-league/README.md

 - Additional social elements for player profiles
   * Add more information, such as contact info and ability to directly send messages or leave notes

+- Captain/Admin functionality to be able to manage players on teams
+  * Create a "free agent" list, invite system

+- Build out "My Profile" page to allow for more customization, inclusion of a message

 - Refactor code to be DRY

 *- COPYRIGHT -*